 A suffix is a part of a word that’s placed at the end of a base word and often transforms it into a new part of speech.
 Some of the most common suffixes include ed, ing, est. Check out our top recommendations for suffix games and activities for ESL, along with worksheets, lesson plans and more.

-Are you ready to check out the best suffix games?
+Are you ready to check out the best suffix games and activities?
 Then let’s get to it!

 #1: Suffix Connect 4